top of page

 • BAILING OUT of trouble - Debts, fixing tickets, paying lawyers, providing jobs

-• BLAMING OTHERS FOR DEPENDENT PERSON'SBEHAVIOR - Friends, teachers, employers, family, self
+• BLAMING OTHERS FOR DEPENDENT PERSON'S BEHAVIOR - Friends, teachers, employers, family, self

 • SEEING THE PROBLEM AS THE RESULT OF SOMETHING ELSE - Shyness, adolescence, loneliness, child, broken home